Seasons

 Despite my winter aversion, I’ve found small rituals that make it bearable—even enjoyable.
 I’ve learned to appreciate the quiet solitude of early morning walks when fresh snow muffles the city’s usual clamor.
 There’s something magical about watching the steam rise from my coffee cup against the backdrop of frost-covered windows.
 And I’ve discovered that winter offers the perfect excuse to explore the city’s countless museums and cozy bookstores I tend to bypass during warmer months.

 If we think of the seasons as part of an annual cycle that resembles a sine wave, oscillating between cool and warm, then winter is the trough and summer is the peak.
-The beauty of this cycle is that everything is relative—the cold makes us appreciate warmth in ways we couldn’t otherwise.
+By March, the first mild day feels almost absurdly good in a way it never would in September.

 Consider food: if you only ever ate at the finest restaurants and never had a mediocre meal, you’d quickly become desensitized to culinary excellence.
 By contrast, when you regularly eat simple, whole foods and occasionally encounter a disappointing dish, those exceptional dining experiences become truly special.
-This mirrors how eating seasonally—savoring summer’s ripe tomatoes or winter’s hearty root vegetables at their peak—creates a natural cycle of anticipation and appreciation that uniform abundance could never provide.
+It’s part of why a summer tomato still feels like an event, even though I can technically buy tomatoes all year.
 You don’t need extravagance to feel satisfaction, and when you do indulge in a Michelin-starred meal, your appreciation deepens tremendously.

-So next time you find yourself in a personal winter—a challenging period that feels endless—remember that the cycle continues.
+When I end up in one of those stretches that feels like winter, this is the part I try to remember.
 Winter doesn’t last forever, even when days feel impossibly long, cold, and dark.
 Once you pass the winter solstice, you’re already beginning the gradual journey toward brighter days.
-As for me, I’ll be found this February with a steaming mug of hot chocolate, watching the lengthening days from my window, and quietly plotting my first springtime picnic in Prospect Park—knowing that the contrast will make those warm afternoons all the sweeter.
+As for me, I’ll be found this February with a steaming mug of hot chocolate, watching the lengthening days from my window, and quietly plotting my first springtime picnic in Prospect Park—mostly because I know that first warm afternoon will hit harder after all this.